 - The National POLST Paradigm recognizes that allowing natural death to occur is not the same as killing.
 See DWD - POLST Statement

-The POLST Paradigm Form is not for everyone; only patients with serious illnesses or frailty for whom their health care professionals would not be surprised if they died within a year should have a POLST Paradigm Form.
+The POLST Paradigm Form is not for everyone; POLST Paradigm Forms are appropriate for patients with serious illnesses or frailty for whom their health care professionals would not be surprised if they died within a year.
 For these patients, their current health status indicates the need for standing medical orders for emergent or future medical care.
 Also, these are the patients at the greatest risk of having a medical emergency but who may not want our standard of care (standard of care currently being that everything possible to attempt to save someone's life must be done).

 For healthy patients, an advance directive is an appropriate tool for making future end-of-life care wishes known to loved ones.